courteccles/database-design/README.md

     class7 = 'Orchestra' or
     class8 = 'Orchestra';
   ```
-  This table does not adequately represent the relationships between classes and teachers, merely that they are related to a particular student.
-It could be assumed that teacher1 corresoponds with class1, but this is still very difficult to search for.

 ### Better Design
 > Future employers may use a different naming convention, but for consistency use _snake\_case_.